 Welcome!
-So you are interested is holding a gift basket raffle?
-Great ~ because you have come to the right place.
+So, you're interested in holding a gift basket raffle.
+You've come to the right place.
 You will find everything you need to know (and then some) about organizing a successful gift basket raffle fundraiser.
 I’ve brainstormed some pretty creative ideas to share with you.

-- Will you be soliciting donations?
-Or do you have the funds to purchase the baskets and their contents?
-The most profit will be made if you solicit donated items from local businesses.
-This way, businesses get the opportunity to easily advertise their products and services.
-And your baskets will be filled with brand new items at no cost to the fundraiser.
+- Do you have the funds to purchase the baskets and their contents?
+Or will you be soliciting donations?
+You will make the most profit if you solicit donated items from local businesses.
+Businesses are often willing to donate as a way to advertise their products and services, and your baskets will be filled with brand-new items at no cost to the fundraiser.

 - Who will be doing all the work?
 Set up a team that will work together on this fundraiser.
-Determine set jobs for each member to ensure that everything that needs to be done is accomplished.
+Determine set jobs for each member to ensure that everything that needs to be done gets done.

 - How much money do you wish to raise?
 This will help determine how many total baskets should be included in the raffle.